 Practical Uses of Interactivity

-Another design technique users appreciate is to strategically place interactive elements throughout your site’s pages.
-These interactivities serve to give your users a mental break, while at the same time maintaining their interest and keeping them focused and engaged.
+Another design technique users appreciate is strategically placing interactive elements throughout your site’s pages.
+These interactivities serve to give your users a mental break while at the same time maintaining their interest and keeping them focused and engaged.